OUR ADMINISTRATION AND SUPPORT TEAM

 Megan Allman has been working with kids and young adults with developmental disabilities for the past eight years.
 After earning her B.S. in Business Communications from Grove City College in 2007, Ms. Megan began her work in the field at the Blue Ridge Autism and Achievement Center.
 During this time she discovered her passion for ABA and early intervention.
 Since then Ms. Megan has continued to grow as an educator.
 She has worked as an ABA Coach for the Roanoke County Public School System and as a Clinical Supervisor providing in-home services to students with autism.
 She has consulted in ABA classrooms, general education classrooms, and inclusion preschools.
 Ms. Megan completed her BCaBA coursework through the Florida Institute of Technology and became a Board Certified Assistant Behavior Analyst in January of 2013.
 She joined the Paxton Campus in February 2015 and is very excited to be working in the field she loves alongside such passionate co-workers.

-Mandy Butler has helped teach children with and without disabilities for over a dozen years.
+Mandy Butler has helped teach children with and without disabilities for over a dozen years and received her Child Development Associate (CDA) Credential for Preschools.
 In 2000, Ms. Mandy started working at Grafton School as an Academic Specialist implementing educational programs and behavior plans.
 In 2006, with extensive training in ABA (such as verbal behavior), she started working as an ABA Therapist at the Aurora School, working 1:1 with students with disabilities and developmental delays.
 Ms. Mandy held the position of Lead Teacher at ODLC since we opened in 2010 and is excited to now be a part of the Support Team providing classroom and administrative support.

 OUR LEAD TEACHERS